michaelcchu/easyplay17/README.md

-# easyplay2
+# easyplay17

 play music by pressing keys on the keyboard (or tapping the screen).

-enter notes as text or upload a midi file.
+choose any midi file.

 user controls timing and duration of notes in real time / during live performance.